 - Getting ‘lost’ in their own yard or house

-For the typical, healthy older dog, a general senior’s diet should suffice in sufficiently slowing down the hands of time.
-Always buy the best quality food you can afford as the range of quality between brands is staggering.
-However, if your dog has a previously diagnosised condition that may require or benefit from a specific type of food, talk to your vet about what other foods are available that may work better for him.
-Often anticipating medical conditions and feeding accordingly can make a big difference in the speed and severity of the problem.
-For example, if you have an active, eight year old Australian Shepherd that you have done agility with for the dog’s entire life, you can anticipate a greater amount of joint wear and tear then the average Aussie would experience.
-Why not feed him a joint diet formulated to alleviate the symptoms and discomfort associated with arthritis?
-Or what about the six year old Labrador that was hospitalized for acute renal failure after ingesting some rat poison?
-Putting her on a Kidney Diet to lessen the load on her once compromised kidneys will help immeasurably in the long run.
-Only make these changes with your veterinarian’s consent but do talk to him about ways to combat old age in your senior dog.
+For the typical healthy older dog, a general senior diet should sufficiently slow the hands of time.
+Always buy the best quality food you can afford, as the quality range between brands can be staggering.
+However, if your dog has a previously diagnosed condition that may require or benefit from a specific type of food, consult your vet about available options that might be better suited for them.
+Anticipating medical conditions and feeding accordingly can significantly impact the speed and severity of any problems.
+For example, if you have an active eight-year-old Australian Shepherd who has participated in agility for its entire life, you can anticipate more joint wear and tear than the average Aussie would experience.
+Why not feed them a joint diet formulated to alleviate the symptoms associated with arthritis?
+Or consider the six-year-old Labrador who was hospitalized for acute renal failure after ingesting rat poison.
+Putting her on a kidney diet to lessen the load on her compromised kidneys will help immeasurably in the long run.
+Always make these changes with your veterinarian’s consent and discuss ways to combat old age in your senior dog.

 How you feed your senior can also make a difference.
-Older dogs do better on smaller, more frequent meals so breaking their food intake into three meals versus two is a healthier choice for them.
-Some owners switch to canned food as the dog ages because they are worried about their old teeth and kibble.
-Instead, try adding some warm water to the kibble and letting it soak for a minute – the heat and gravy combo will entice your dog to eat and the added water content is invaluable for overall health.
-You can also add a bit of canned food to their kibble if you feel it necessary however watch their stool, soft food can cause diarrhea in some dogs.
-Watch your dog’s weight and instead of feeding a certain quantity each day no matter their waist line is doing, instead feed to the condition they are in that day.
-So, if it looks like they are gaining a few pounds, feed a little less but if they are looking thin, add a few extra kibbles.
-Most owners do not notice weight gain or loss until there is a marked difference.
-Instead, use this feeding method to maintain their ideal weight consistently versus the need to react dramatically in one direction or the other.
+Older dogs typically do better on smaller, more frequent meals, so breaking their food intake into three meals instead of two is a healthier choice.
+Some owners switch to canned food as their dog ages, worried about old teeth and kibble.
+Instead, try adding warm water to the kibble and letting it soak for a minute—the heat and moisture will entice your dog to eat, and the added water content is invaluable for overall health.
+You can also mix in a bit of canned food with their kibble if necessary; however, monitor their stool, as soft food can cause diarrhea in some dogs.
+Keep an eye on your dog’s weight, and rather than feeding a fixed amount each day, adjust based on their current condition.
+If they seem to be gaining weight, feed a little less; if they appear thin, add a few extra kibbles.
+Most owners don’t notice weight changes until they become significant, so use this method to maintain their ideal weight consistently instead of making drastic adjustments.

-Your best friend is getting up there in years but the last few years can also be the best ones together.
-Senior dogs have a character and style all their own making them fun and interesting companions even if they cannot chase the Frisbee for as long or take as long of walks.
-Enjoy the senior years together and feed your dog right to let them be long and happy ones!
+Your best friend is getting older, but the last few years can also be the best ones together.
+Senior dogs have a unique character and charm, making them fun and interesting companions, even if they can’t chase the Frisbee or take long walks like they used to.
+Enjoy these senior years together, and feed your dog right to ensure they are long and happy!